 ICT and Mobile Apps drive Global Agriculture

-What has made adoption of these technologies more favorable in the developing countries is increase in usage of mobile phones and apps.
-According to a study, 78 per cent of the world’s households had a mobile phone in the year 2011, which was a huge increase from 20% in 2000.
-Even in the region of lowest penetration rate of 67%, Sub-Saharan Africa, it is rapidly rising.
+What has made adoption of these technologies more favorable in the developing countries is an increase in usage of mobile phones and apps?
+According to a study, 78 percent of the world’s households had a mobile phone in the year 2011, which was a huge increase from 20% in 2000.
+Even in the region of the lowest penetration rate of 67%, Sub-Saharan Africa, it is rapidly rising.

 Today, mobile apps and services are being designed and released in different parts of the world.
 The USDA’s Agricultural Research Service (ARS) recently released the first two of a suite of mobile phone apps known as ‘LandInfo’ and ‘LandCover’.
 Available to be downloaded from Google Play Store, they are currently for use on Android phones only.
 These apps connect agricultural producers around the world and provide them with shared knowledge on ways to maximize their land’s productivity while protecting its resources for future generations.
 Such shared knowledge is becoming more critical as agricultural producers seek to meet the food, fibre and fuel needs of a growing population.